BGA Inspector Information

 The BGA Airworthiness Exposition details the certifying staff and maintenance requirements that define the BGA Inspector authorisation.

-As described in the BGA Airworthiness Exposition, all work, other than ‘Pilot/Owner Maintenance’, carried out on aircraft under the control of the BGA airworthiness system is to be certified by an appropriately authorised BGA Inspector.
+The owner is responsible for the airworthiness of their aircraft.
+As described in the BGA Airworthiness Exposition, other than ‘Pilot/Owner Maintenance’, work carried out on aircraft under the control of the BGA airworthiness system is to be certified by an appropriately authorised BGA Inspector.

 BGA inspectors are a highly valued and important part of UK gliding.
 Their experience and skills are regularly relied on by gliding clubs and private owners.
 BGA authorised inspectors are required to understand and comply with the applicable airworthiness and maintenance requirements, including the BGA Airworthiness Exposition and the AMP.

-UK retained EU regulation requires BGA inspectors to hold a UK Part-66 licence with the correct category to certify Part-21 sailplanes, powered sailplanes, TMGs and aeroplanes.
+UK continuing airworthiness regulation requires BGA inspectors to hold a UK Part-66 licence with the correct category to certify Part-21 sailplanes, powered sailplanes, TMGs and aeroplanes.
 A UK Part 66 licence is valid for 5 years from the date of issue.